missinglinkai/missinglink-pycaffe-tutorial1/docs/missinglink-keras-tutorial1.md

 Let’s head to the MissingLink PyCaffe Tutorial 1 [Github repository](https://github.com/missinglinkai/missinglink-pycaffe-tutorial1), and examine it.

- Notice it contains the program file, `mnist_cnn.py`, and a `requirements.txt` file.
+ Notice it contains the program file, `mnist_cnn.py`.
 This code trains a simple convnet on the MNIST dataset (borrowed from [PyCaffe examples](https://github.com/BVLC/caffe/blob/master/examples/01-learning-lenet.ipynb)).

 To make changes, you will need to create a copy of the repo and fetch it to your local development environment.
 Please go ahead and create a fork of the [tutorial repository](https://github.com/missinglinkai/missinglink-pycaffe-tutorial1) by clicking the fork button.